dwarvesf/handbook/who-does-what.md

 ### Operation

-#### VP of Operations
+#### EngineerOps

-**An**, the VP of Operations can be looked at as the Head of People Ops.
-An works with Han to make working at Dwarves Foundation an excellent experience for its employees.
-He manages the day-to-day operations of the company, human resources, benefits & payroll administration, and event planning. **An is often the best person to tap first**, when you don’t know whom to talk to about a problem.
+**Huy N** can be looked as the bridge between operation team and engineer team.
+Huy will work with Han to make working at Dwarves Foundation an excellent experience for its employees.
+Huy is often the best person to tap first, when you don’t know whom to talk to about a problem in your career path, mission...

-#### Assistant
+#### Recruiter & Operation Assistant

-**Duyen** is an admin assistant.
-She assists An with all administrative operations, and her primarily responsible for coordinating the details for our meetups.
+**Van** is our person for HR development.
+Under the collaboration between Van & Huy N, hopefully every dwarf can match our standard and happily achieve their goals.
+Van is also an admin assistant.
 She is another great person to ping if you don’t know where to go with a question.

-#### Recruiter

-**Van** is our new hire for the position of HR development.
-Under the collaboration between Van & Duyen, hopefully every dwarves can match our standard and happily achieve their goals.

 ### Programming

 #### VP of Engineering

 The engineering group is co-lead by **An & Han**.
-He’s responsible for setting the technical direction of our products, run technology and look after the engineering folks.
+He's responsible for setting the technical direction of our products, run technology and look after the engineering folks.

 **Engineering Director**
 Under the VPs, **Huy G & Huy N** are one of the early staffs and they are helping to guide & manage the whole technical group.
 The group consists of four teams: